Monday, July 8, 2024

 • Finally, we say $(2)^{2}=4$, giving us the desired conclusion.

-Second, it is easy to misread the proof as stating $b=4$.
+It is easy to misread the proof as stating $b=4$.
 The correct reading is that $b=a^{2}$, and $a^{2}\geq(2)^{2}$, and finally $(2)^{2}=4$.
 We can tie this chain of inequalities together, and summarise them as $b\geq4$.

 Code